Child Protection Register in NSW

 The legislation that governs the Child Protection Register in NSW (New South Wales) is the Child Protection (Offenders Registration) Act 2000.
 The aim of the Register is to increase and improve the accuracy of police intelligence, assist to investigate and prosecute child sex offences committed by repeat offenders, deter people from re-offending, help to monitor and manage child sex offenders in the community and to help to create a sense of security for child abuse victims and their families.
 This page deals with the Child Protection Register in New South Wales.

 Who is on the Child Protection Register in NSW?

-The register is a list of people who have been sentenced for a registrable offence.
+The register is a list of people who have been sentenced for registrable offences.
 There are two types of registrable offences: class 1 and class 2.
 Both categories include attempts, conspiracies, and incitement to commit particular offences.
-It also includes offences committed before the legislation started and offences committed outside of NSW.
+They also include offences that were committed before the legislation came into effect and offences committed outside of the state.